 Herpetiform canker sores usually develop later in life and are about the size of a pinpoint.
 Despite the name, they’re actually not caused by the herpes virus infection.
 They develop in clusters ranging from 10 to 100 and sometimes they all merge together.

 Both major and herpetiform canker sores are rare while minor canker sores occur quite often.

 Determining the cause of a canker sore is a frustrating guessing game.
 The exact nature of canker sores isn’t clear, although many determining factors have been identified.
 These include:

 - A minor injury in your mouth (aggressive brushing, cheek bite, sports accident, etc.)

 - Oral hygiene products like toothpaste or mouthwash that contain Sodium Lauryl Sulfate (SLS)

-- A diet deficient in zinc, folic acid, iron, or Vitamin B-12
+- A diet deficient in zinc, folate, iron, or Vitamin B-12

 - An allergic reaction to particular bacteria in your mouth